hackerb9/vt340test/README.md

 ### Dual sessions

 The VT340 allows two login sessions simultaneously.
-While it is possible to do over a single serial cable using DEC's proprietary SSU protocol, it is easier to just use the VT340's two communication ports.
-(See [flowcontrol](flowcontrol.md) for how to build a DEC423 cable for Comm2).
+While it is possible to do that over a single serial cable using DEC's proprietary SSU protocol, it is easier to just use the VT340's two communication ports.
+(See [MMJ](mmj.md) for how to build a DEC423 cable for Comm2).

 Press `F4` to switch which session is active.
 Use `Ctrl+F4` to split the screen vertically or horizontally.